jkielpinski/jkielpinski.github.io/index.md

 ## About

 Hello!
-I do appsec stuff, and also like making/playing games, Russian language, math and reading fantasy and sci-fi.
-Contact me at first dot lаst аt gmаil.
+Below is some stuff I've worked on.
+Feel free to contact me at first dot lаst аt gmаil with questions or comments.

 ## Security research